faajmid/Loka/README.md

 - One VL53L7CX sensor is split into left, middle, and right zones for navigation.
   This replaces the need for multiple distance sensors.
-- A custom library (`Loka`) makes all sensors work with simple commands.
+- A custom library `Loka` makes all sensors work with simple commands.
   Instead of using three separate libraries, everything is unified.
-- The body is fully 3D printed and uses **press-fit assembly without screws**,
+- The body is fully 3D printed and uses **press fit assembly without screws**,
   making it easy to build even for beginners.

 The goal is to create a robot that is easy for students and hobbyists,